CAVE ART AND PAINTING BY MODERN HUMANS

 The Aurignacian people is the name given to the early modern humans that created Europe's first art works.
 On their skill the German film director Werner Herzog said, We should never forget the dexterity of these people.
 They were capable of creating a flute.
 It is a high-tech procedure to carve a piece of mammoth ivory and split it in half without breaking it, hollow it out, and realign the halves.
 We have one indicator of how well their clothing was made.
 In a cave in the Pyrenees, there is a handprint of a child maybe four or five years old.
 The hand was apparently held by his mother or father, and ocher was spit against it to get the contours and you see part of the wrist and the contours of a sleeve.
 The sleeve is as precise as the cuffs of your shirt.
 The precision of the sleeve is stunning.

-The cave was closed in 1963 to all but those with best academic and press credentials after green mold started to appear.
+Lascaux Caves was closed in 1963 to all but those with best academic and press credentials after green mold started to appear.
 A beautifully-created replica of the two most famous rooms, called Lascaux II, was built a few hundred meters away from the original.
 But now so many people have visited the reconstruction it too needs restoration work.
 In the late 1990s a white fungus, Fusarium solani.
-The bug either infiltrated the cave through a new ventilation system or during work during heavy rain to install it.
+Emerged .
+The invader either infiltrated the cave through a new ventilation system or during work during heavy rain to install it.
 The outbreak was tackled aggressively, including the use of fungicides and antibiotic compresses applied to the walls.
 In 2007, black spots of a different fungus, of the Ochroconis group, sparked the UN's Educational, Scientific and Cultural Organisation (UNESCO) to threaten to place Lascaux on its "World Heritage in Danger" list.
 [Source: Laurent Banguet, AFP, June 26, 2011]

 By the mid 2000s the situation had gotten so bad that an international team was brought in to try and save the paintings and only a few people were allowed in on only a few days a month.
 Marie-Anne Sire was named chief administrator of Lascaux Caves.
 A specialist in restoring medieval paintings in the exterior of churches, she presides over a 25-member team of biologists, conservationist, restorers, archaeologists and other specialists.
 She has a tough job of not only cleaning up the mess created by people entering the cave but also by efforts to fix the problem created by people entering the cave.
 [Source: Laurent Banguet, AFP, June 26, 2011]

 For example a formaldehyde foot wash used for years to disinfect people entering the case filled the caves with fumes that ended up killing friendly organisms that might have prevented fungus from growing.
 A white fungus outbreak occurred after an air-conditioning system was installed that was designed to keep harmful microorganism from entering the cave.
 “It looked as though it had snowed," Sire told The New Yorker.
 Her team responded by pouring quick lime on the floor and putting antibiotic- and antifungal-soaked blankets on the wall.
 When the white microbes cleared, a team painstakingly photographed every painting under lights.
-When they finished black pots---perhaps generated with the help of the lights---appeared and began spreading fast.
+When they finished black pots — perhaps generated with the help of the lights — appeared and began spreading fast.
 The spots have since been contained but there are lot of questions about what to do next.